 And All You Ever Wanted to Do Was Write

 Finally, some good news.
-The co-author of Making Money on e-Books: Smart Promoting is here to help with coaching, tips and how‑to information covering subjects like:
+The co-author of Making Money on e-Books: Smart Promoting and Offline Book Marketing: Where To Start When You Turn The Computer Off is here to help with coaching, tips and how‑to information covering subjects like:

 - News Releases And Sell Sheets

 - Making The Best Use Of Your MarketingDollars